chrisalehman/ai-document-extraction/README.md

   - **IRS1**: An IRS 2019 W2 form with multiple copies of the form.
 Highly standardized with consistent formatting and clear field labels ([example](img/irs1_example.png)).
   - **IRS2**: Another IRS W2 variant, but for 2018, and without form duplication ([example](img/irs2_example.png)).

-This dataset was chosen over alternatives like the [SROIE dataset](https://paperswithcode.com/dataset/sroie) (focused on receipts) because w2 data extraction aligns closely with financial document extraction needs in mortgage underwriting, offering a realistic mix of complexity and standardization.
+This dataset was chosen over alternatives like the [SROIE dataset](https://paperswithcode.com/dataset/sroie) (focused on receipts) because w2 data extraction aligns closely with financial document extraction needs in the financial services industry, offering a realistic mix of complexity and standardization.

 ### Notebook Overview
 The workflow is divided into the following Jupyter notebooks: